Relationships and Health Education

 At St John’s Catholic Primary school we are inspired by Jesus to be the very best we can be.
 We look after one another and show respect and love through our relationships with one another.
 Jesus is invited into our hearts.
 In the Beatitudes, Jesus invites us to lead a full life with him by explaining what makes people blessed or happy.
 This is about understanding how loving our neighbour enables us to be happy too.
 Therefore, having a good relationship with ourselves and the other people in our lives makes us grow and flourish, and we respect that everyone is a unique and beautiful part of God’s creation.
 We are all children of God, called to grow in love for him through the person of Jesus Christ and to spread the Good News through the action of the Holy Spirit.

-As a primary school in the Diocese of Lancaster Education Service, we use the term Relationships and Health Education (RHE) as it believes that relationships education is about all aspects of growing a fulfilled and happy life, sexual education is a dimension of this greater whole.
-Mr McGrath is the designated teacher responsible for RHE in school.
-Fr P Sharrock is the Foundation Governor responsible for RHE.
+As a primary school in the Diocese of Lancaster Education Service, we use the term Human Relationships and Sex Education (HRSE) as we believe that relationships education is about all aspects of growing a fulfilled and happy life, sexual education is a dimension of this greater whole.
+Mr McGrath is the designated teacher responsible for HRSE in school.
+Fr P Sharrock is the Foundation Governor responsible for HRSE.

 The defining belief of Christianity is that God took on human form.
 This endows the human form with an extraordinary dignity that goes beyond that of all other forms of life and shows that humanity alone can embrace this relationship with God.
 Therefore, our relationship with our own bodies is not casual but infused with the Holy Spirit.
 Any teaching about love and sexual relationships in school must be rooted in this belief which is expressed in the Church’s teaching about relationships, marriage, sex and family life.
 The Church offers education to young people as part of complete human formation.
 Education about human love is no less a part of a Catholic schools responsibility than teaching about mathematics or English.
 At St John’s Catholic Primary School, we teach young people about how to form relationships, including understanding loving relationships and acknowledging that children’s first experience of love is in the home.
 We encourage children from the earliest age to recognise that they are all children of God and that each person shares a God given dignity.
 As children mature, we encourage them to follow the example of Jesus and live lives inspired by the Gospel virtues, enabling them to follow His commandment to “Love your neighbour as yourself” (Mark 12:31).
 This is the basis for all relationships in our school.
 Teaching about relationships in our school is supported by Christian virtue teaching as outlined in the Catechism of the Catholic Church and in line with ‘Fit for Mission – Schools’.